Dimos082/cli-monitor/README.md

 > **CLI Monitor** is a *cross-platform* Python tool that repeatedly runs a command, captures its output, optionally logs it, and can even trigger a secondary command whenever a regex pattern is matched.

-*Because repetitive tasks shouldn't be boring...*
+*Because repetitive tasks should be automated...*

 **Unittests status for Win/Lin/Mac environments:** [![Python Multi-OS Tests](https://github.com/Dimos082/cli-monitor/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/Dimos082/cli-monitor/actions/workflows/test.yml)